 In the free version of FollowerWonk, you cannot export this list or simple click the follow button on the left of the profiles to follow people.
 You can upgrade your account to get these features.
 So if you want to follow these people, just click on the profiles and follow them.

 Identifying your target audience is a very crucial step and, if done correctly, will help you grow your blog traffic faster.
+It’s essential to include your audience in the types of visuals your advertisements use, but also reflect them through highly targeted copy.

 2. Optimize Your Twitter Profile